Where health meets politics: examining the pressure to restrict

 On June 5th 2013 the UK health service clinical guidance organisation, NICE, published ground-breaking advice to the medical profession .
 It included the important advice for doctors that tobacco harm reduction is supported; that nicotine is relatively harmless and is not associated with cancer ; and that doctors may unofficially recommend ecigarettes if that seems the best option.

 There is no published clinical trial of the administration of nicotine to never-smokers to determine any potential for dependence.
+All such trials for other purposes report that it is impossible to create nicotine dependence in never-users of tobacco.

 Then, in October 2013, the nicotine toxicity myth was finally demolished; a new LD50 of up to 20 times the current figure will need to be established .
 This applies to absorbed nicotine only, since ingestion of very large amounts of nicotine by adults is known to be survivable without harm (due to the vomit reflex induced, which expels most of it.)